 My search strategy: Look to always raise the bar.
 That is the way it was at PepsiCo.
 That doesn’t mean the people you have aren’t growing, but if we can bring someone that sets a new bar, every time we do that, we’re going to be stronger as an organization.
 I don’t think that’s a trend; I think it is a fundamental that if you embrace it, can serve you well.
 Find people with real well-rounded experiences and focus on true accomplishments.

-Bottom line what I want to achieve is to make sure we are more agile and have people who have done different things in different ways in different places.
+The bottom line what I want to achieve is to make sure we are more agile and have people who have done different things in different ways in different places.
 They can, in theory at least, be more agile because they have done it already.

 What traits and attributes are essential for today’s CIO versus 10 to 20 years ago?

 When you get to the fundamentals, it is still the same.
 Be business-minded first, willing to effectively team with the other functions, and if you can do that, you are going to accomplish great things for your business.
 That is not earth-shattering.
 That is what Charlie taught us back in the Frito-Lay days because that’s what he did.
 A lot of us wanted to be Charlie.
 He was a salesman first.
-Not all of us could communicate like he did, but we wanted to be that kind of leader that people wanted to follow.
+Not all of us could communicate as he did, but we wanted to be that kind of leader that people wanted to follow.
 I don’t think that fundamental has changed over the years.

 What has changed is the pace of change.
 Hence, the need to be more agile.
 We had to be agile back then, but Charlie would remind us, “Look, we’re not making computer chips.
 We’re making potato chips.
 Let’s not take ourselves too seriously,” even though we did.
 But now, it’s how fast are we going to adapt to the pace of change?
 Who saw 2020 coming?
 To credit this organization – I do not take any credit for it because it happened before I got here – they quickly recognized things had to change.
 They made a lot of tough changes and survived.
 I feel like we are starting to come out the other side, but we’re not there yet.
 Agility and quick decision-making are fundamental to what a CIO has to do, and some of that won’t ever change.